waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Recovery Agent:** Could analyze a failed battle state (e.g., wrong menu) and generate the button presses to recover and return to the intended action.
 - **Reflection Assistant Agent:** Could analyze the last 50 turns of logs to generate a summary of process violations, suggest new tools, and identify untested assumptions, automating the reflection process.
 - **`generate_path_plan` refinement:** Add an optional `avoid_warps` boolean parameter to prevent accidental map transitions.
-- Exploration Pathfinder Tool: Could take a list of unseen tiles and find the shortest path to the closest reachable one, automating exploration.

 # Appendix: Failure Log